amitiub/appium-mobile-automation-demo/README.md

 BrowserStack App Automate runs one session per device.
 Inside the session:
 Video recording of full execution
-Per-test annotations: (This is not working yet) “verifyAddToCartFlow: passed” “verifyCartVisibleAfterLogin: failed”
+Per-test annotations: (This is not available yet, will update soon) “verifyAddToCartFlow: passed” “verifyCartVisibleAfterLogin: failed”
 Console logs